Bayesian inference for stochastic oscillatory systems using the phase-corrected Linear Noise Approximation: Introduction

 \section{Introduction}

 Oscillations are abundant in biology, ecology, epidemiology, and other applied fields \citep{Goldental2017}.
 Examples include genetic oscillations observed in biological systems \citep{Forgerbook,Gonze2021} such as the circadian clock \citep{drosmodel}, embryonic development \citep{Marinopoulou2021}, cell signalling \citep{ashall}, predator-prey oscillations in ecology \citep{gard_kannan_1976,froda07}, and epidemic oscillations \citep{Greer2020,Weitz2020}.
 Dynamical systems presenting oscillations naturally carry more information than stable systems through their period, phase, and amplitude components.
-To capture this information, one needs to observe their dynamics over time, rather than through a single static observation.
-Time-series data are therefore important for prediction and for inference on the parameters of oscillatory models.
-Cutting-edge technology in molecular biology, such as fluorescent imaging and sequencing \cite{Gabriel2021,Lane2017,DeFelice2019}, and ecology (e.g. wearable devices, GPS, cameras), and widespread surveillance of seasonal epidemics, and elsewhere, provide such time-series observations.
+To capture this information, one needs to observe their dynamics over time, rather than through a single static observation. time series data are therefore important for prediction and for inference on the parameters of oscillatory models.
+Cutting-edge technology in molecular biology, such as fluorescent imaging and sequencing \citep{Gabriel2021,Lane2017,DeFelice2019}, ecology \citep{mccrea2023}, wearable devices (e.g. GPS, cameras) \citep{spitschan2024}, and widespread surveillance of seasonal epidemics, and elsewhere, provide such time series observations.

 Traditionally oscillations are modelled by deterministic dynamical systems, often described by ordinary differential equations.
 However, a key component of oscillatory systems is that they are often stochastic by nature \citep{Boettiger2018,ashall,drosmodel,Allen2017}.
 For instance, systems in molecular biology evolve through biochemical reactions affected by the stochastic movement of molecules in biological cells \citep{gillespe,vankampen92,wilkinsonsmsb,sysbio}.
 Similarly predator-prey interactions, and transitions between states (e.g.\ susceptible to infected) in epidemics are highly stochastic \citep{Allen2017}.
-This intrinsic stochasticity causes phase diffusion with time-series data of oscillatory systems appearing asynchronous even after the first oscillation \citep{ashall,Gabriel2021}.
+This intrinsic stochasticity causes phase diffusion with time series data of oscillatory systems appearing asynchronous even after the first oscillation \citep{ashall,Gabriel2021}.
 Deterministic models fail to capture the intrinsic stochasticity of oscillatory systems providing poor fit to data and poor parameter estimation \citep{ashall,Harper2018a,Tay2010}.